 Zak is pretty laid back, he is a very aloof dog that doesn't bond strongly and he is quite happy with his own company.
 He is not attention-seeking, he's not a cuddly dog and he is also very quiet for a GSD.
 He tends to be more of a man's dog.

-Zak is very food orientated but not aggressive, he just barks like mad until you put the bowl of food down for him then gulps it down as if he has never been fed before.
+Zak is very food orientated but never aggressive with food, he just barks like mad until you put the bowl of food down for him then gulps it down as if he has never been fed before.

-Zak has all the makings of a great dog but his new owner will need to take him back to basics with his training.
+Zak is a great dog but his new owner will need to keep up with his training.

 Zak is a very handsome boy as you can see.